garrandall/popular-music-data/tracks/never-can-say-goodbye-gloria-gaynor.md

 I don't want to let you go

 Hey, I never can say goodbye, boy
-Ooh baby, I never can say goodbye, no, no, no, ooh Hey, I never can say goodbye, boy
+Oh baby, I never can say goodbye, no, no, no, oh
+Hey, I never can say goodbye, boy
-Ooh baby, I never can say goodbye, no, no, no, no, no, no
+Oh baby, I never can say goodbye, no, no, no, no, no, no

 Hey, I never can say goodbye, boy
 No, no, no, baby, hey, I never can say goodbye, no, no, no